LeFalko/detect_CS/README.md

 You can run each cell by clicking the triangle on the left or <kbd>Shift</kbd>+<kbd>Enter</kbd>.

-**1: Let Google access your Google Drive**
+### 1: Let Google access your Google Drive

 First, in order to run this notebook, you need to give Google permission to access your Google Drive.

-**2: Install the toolbox on your Google Drive**
+### 2: Install the toolbox on your Google Drive

 This cell installs the necessary tools on your Google Drive.
 This process can take a few minutes.

-**3: Upload your training data**
+### 3: Upload your training data

 By running this cell, you can upload the training data that you have saved in the [fist step](#save-training-data).

-If you receive an error "MessageError: TypeError: google.colab._files is undefined", check your browser's setting and allow third-party cookies.
+If you receive an error <cite>"MessageError: TypeError: google.colab._files is undefined"</cite>, check your browser's setting and allow third-party cookies.

-**4: Advanced parameter setting**
+### 4: Advanced parameter setting

 You can change these paraeters only when the training does not work well.
 But it needs to be run for the training to work.